Dr. Pablo Barrecheguren explains what optogenetics is, its preclinical results, and the technical and moral challenges of this technique.

-Optogenetics is based on the use of light-sensitive ion (opsin) channels and pumps for the activation or inhibition of neurons, which allows in vivo manipulation of neuronal activity.
-However, it must be borne in mind that the presence of opsins is achieved through genetic engineering, being able to apply two different variants:
+Optogenetics is based on the use of light-sensitive ion channels and pumps (opsins) for the activation or inhibition of neurons, which allows manipulation of neuronal activity in vivo.
+That said, it should be taken into account that the presence of opsins is achieved through genetic engineering, and two different variants can be applied:

-- Injection of viral vectors in adult organisms.
-In this case viral particles are generated that carry the opsins, the viruses are injected directly in the area of the brain where we want to apply optogenetics, the viruses infect the neurons and these begin to produce opsins.
+- Injection of viral vectors into adult organisms.
+In this case viral particles carrying the opsins are produced, the viruses are injected directly into the area of the brain where we want to apply optogenetics, the viruses infect the neurons and those neurons begin to produce opsins;

-- Direct creation of genetically modified animals that express opsins in certain areas of the brain or injection of viral vectors in utero into the brain of model organisms.
+- direct creation of genetically modified animals that express opsins in certain areas of the brain or injection of viral vectors in utero into the brains of model organisms.

 Depending on the field of research, one strategy or another is used in a model organism, which are generally mice.
-But in any case, the result is that we have a living being with opsins in its neurons.
-As a consequence of this, if these neurons are stimulated with light, the opsins will react to it generating an activation or inhibition of the neurons depending on the modifications we have made.
-And since it is possible to be quite specific when choosing which neurons express opsin and which do not, the result is that we can regulate the activity of specific neuronal pathways at will.
+But either way, the result is that we have a living being with opsins in its neurons.
+As a consequence of this, if those neurons are stimulated with light, the opsins will respond to it, generating activation or inhibition of the neurons depending on the modifications we have made.
+And since it is possible to be fairly specific when choosing which neurons express opsin and which do not, the result is that we can regulate at will the activity of specific neural pathways.

 Challenges of optogenetics

-Even so, it is always important to remember that it is still basic biomedical research which has to overcome many challenges before it can be used in clinical settings.
+Even so, it is always important to remember that this is still basic biomedical research, which must overcome many challenges before it can be used clinically.
 These are two of the main obstacles:

-- It is usually possible to stimulate cells with light by implanting an intracranial device.
-This, although surgically possible, is a very important factor to bear in mind if we are talking about a possible use in human beings.
+- Normally, cells are stimulated with light by implanting an intracranial device.
+This, although surgically possible, is a factor to be seriously considered if we are talking about potential use in humans.

 - For the technique to work it is necessary to genetically manipulate the organism.
-Nowadays it is already possible to create non-human transgenic primates, although they are extremely rare and their use is much more complex than that of other model organisms.
-But even when technical problems are solved, this will not eliminate the ethical conflict of having to use genetic engineering on human beings in order to biomedically apply optogenetics.
+Today it is already possible to create transgenic non-human primates, although they are extremely rare and their use is much more complex than that of other model organisms.
+But even when technical problems are solved, this will not eliminate the ethical conflict of having to use genetic engineering in humans to be able to apply optogenetics biomedically.

-It is clear that the challenges, both technical and moral, presented by optogenetics are comparable to its great potential in the field of neuroscience, so it is a technique that must be followed with special interest over the next few years.
+It is clear that the challenges, both technical and moral, posed by optogenetics are commensurate with its great potential in the field of neuroscience, so it is a technique that should be followed with particular interest over the coming years.

 References